ojd2/CS4201_GC/README.md

-To optimize this algorithm, the idea was for memory to be managed in generations which simply holds various objects of different ages.
+To optimize this algorithm, the idea was for memory to be managed in generations that simply holds various objects of different ages.
 Garbage collection occurs in each generation when the generation fills up.
 Objects are allocated in a generation for younger objects or the young generation, and because of infant mortality most objects die there.
 When the young generation fills up it causes a minor collection.
 Minor collections can be optimized assuming a high infant mortality rate.
-However, as you will find, there is some missing functionality from the code which enables our GC algorithm to promote objects into various n++ generation spaces.
+However, as you will find, there is some missing functionality from the code that enables our GC algorithm to promote objects into various n++ generation spaces.
 (G0 -> Gn)...
 To put the following program into perspective, first the first half of the program should use some simple heap structure, memory, allocation and object